BenjaminLawson/PeerTunes/README.md

 ### Why
  - Hosting this type of real-time service with the client-server design is EXPENSIVE
  - Business model shown to be unprofitable time and time again
- - Websites keep popping up and shutting down, this will be perminant
+ - Websites keep popping up and shutting down, this will be permanent
 ### Features
- - $0 to host (static files => host on IPFS, gh-pages, bitbucket.io, dropbox, etc.)
+ - $0 to host (static files => host on IPFS, gh-pages, bitbucket.io, electron app, etc.)
  - YouTube video support
  - YouTube search
  - Chat with full emoji support